 The most promising manager in Europe was unravelling before our very eyes.
 Naive tactically, equally so in the transfer market, and moving further and further away from his once-likeable personality, André Villas-Boas left English shores with a reputation battered and two failed managerial stints.
 His voice was crockier than ever; his hair and beard looking less hipster and more grubby.

 Redemption was to come, however, in the unlikely form of Russian giants Zenit Saint Petersburg.

 Only success would do.
-With his reputation taking a battering at Chelsea and Tottenham, the relatively safer confines of Saint Petersburg would be ideal place to rebuild a reputation.
-But despite winning the league title earlier this year, his reputation has still far from recovered.
+With his reputation taking a battering at Chelsea and Tottenham, the relatively safer confines of Saint Petersburg would be an ideal place to rebuild his reputation.
+But despite winning the league title in 2016, his reputation has still far from recovered.

 “They are such a strong squad and when faced with such weak opponents, they should have wrapped up the Russian title two months earlier than they did and should have performed much better in the European competitions,”

 Being knocked out of the group stage in the Champions League and losing to Sevilla in the quarter-finals of the Europa League represented a mediocre return for a club looking to establish themselves as one of the top ten in Europe.